Gym

 Strength training for teens – is this a good thing?

-Children and teens who are lifting weights…for many parents this is a very scary thought!
+Children and teens who are lifting weights… for many parents this is a scary thought!
 Questions such as “Doesn’t this increase the risk of injury?” and “Won’t this negatively impact my child’s growth?” often arise.
 In this blog we will tackle these misguided notions and hopefully create a better understanding towards resistance training within this population.

 Strength training for teens – is this a good thing?